mjordan/GitBags/README.md

 ## Using a GitBag's history

 The GitBag's reflog can be used for various purposes.
-In the context of digital preservation, for example, we can express the history of objects in the GitBag as a [PREMIS](http://www.loc.gov/standards/premis/) XML document.
-For instance, given a Git log like this:
+For example, we can express the history of the files in a GitBag as a [PREMIS](http://www.loc.gov/standards/premis/) XML document.
+Given a Git log like this:

 ```
 file1.txt